In a recent article

 export OPENAI_API_KEY=<YOUR_API_KEY>

-# start subshell in venv
+# start subshell in venvpipenv shell

-# |-- place path to your doc here --| |-- your question --|
+# |-- place path to your doc here --| |-- your question --|python docchat.py "docs/MachineLearning-Lecture01.pdf""What is CS229 all about?"

-Alternatively you can use pipenv run
+Alternatively you can use pipenv run to execute your python interpreter in

 the virtual environment: